-Since I didn’t want Chol and Prab to end up together, I was obviously rooting for Nick to come in between their unholy romance. 😈 Sadly, Nick never developed beyond being his archetype of a persistent love rival.
-It’s as if his only personality trait is to compete against Chol for Prab’s affections.
-How are we meant to take this love triangle seriously when Nick’s characterization is so flat?
+Since I didn't want Chol and Prab to end up together, I was obviously rooting for Nick to come in between their unholy romance. 😈 Sadly, Nick never developed beyond the archetype of a persistent love rival.
+It's as if his only personality trait is to compete against Chol for Prab's affections.
+How are we meant to take this love triangle seriously when Nick's characterization is so flat?

 Nonetheless, some of Nick's scenes are kinda hilarious, because he's seemingly omniscient when it comes to interrupting Chol x Prab moments.
 Every time the two stepbrothers are about to spend time together at school, you can bet Nick will pop up right away to cockblock them.
 There was literally a scene of Chol and Prab holding hands as Nick grabbed his friend's arm and dragged him away.
 The love triangle conflict is so on the nose that I have to laugh.